-As of this posting, these are each marked down 25%.
-The sale makes the 6 way $29.99 or $5 per run and the four way $22.49 or $5.62 per run.
-My rule of thumb for a good deal on these is anything below $10 per trunk.
+As of this posting, these are each marked down 20%.
+No coupon or promo code is required, sale price is reflected on each product page.
 These are a great deal!
 Check William’s Brewing for up to the minute price and availability.

 Our Top Draft Resources This post may contain affiliate links.
 We may make a commission when you use our links.
 This will never cost you extra.
 Thank you for supporting Homebrew Finds!